April 5, 2022

 “The Constitution allows for amendments to be proposed by either 2/3 of Congress or 2/3 of the states.
 While we’d like for Congress to take the high road and propose term limits on itself, our goal is to trigger the latter, a national convention specifically for a term limits amendment,” claims Tomboulides.
 “That is why it is important to get buy-in from state legislators,” he added.
 Once proposed, the amendment must be ratified by 38 states.

 USTL Executive Director, Philip Blumel noted, “More than 80% of Americans have rejected the career politician model and want to replace it with citizen leadership.
 The way to achieve that goal is through a congressional term limits amendment.
 Greg and Bruce know this and are willing to work to make sure we reach our goal.”

-According to the last nationwide poll on term limits conducted by Scott Rasmussen, term limits enjoys wide bipartisan support.
-Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
+According to the last nationwide poll on term limits conducted by RMG Research, term limits enjoys wide bipartisan support.
+Scott Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
 An overwhelming 82% of voters approve of a Constitutional Amendment that will place term limits on members of Congress.”